 Hike to Top of the Falls: 2.4 Miles Round Trip | 1 Hr 40 Mins | 800 ft.
 Elevation Gain | Moderate

 Of course, you cannot have a list of the best waterfalls in Columbia River Gorge without Multnomah Falls.
+Going to Multnomah Falls is easily one of the best things to do in Oregon.

 This breathtaking waterfall is one of the most recognizable and famous waterfalls in the United States.
 It is also the tallest waterfall in Oregon and one of the most visited natural recreation sites in the beautiful Pacific Northwest.